aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legislative branch:

-unicameral National Assembly or Assemblee Nationale (147 seats; members are elected by popular vote to serve five-year terms)
+unicameral National Assembly or Assemblee Nationale (147 seats; members elected by popular vote to serve five-year terms)

-elections: last held 14 July and 28 July 2002 (next to be held NA July 2007)
+elections: last held 14 and 28 July 2002 (next to be held in July 2007)

-election results: percent of vote by party - NA; seats by party - Hope 2002 coalition 66, ADEMA 51, other 30
+election results: percent of vote by party - NA; seats by party - Hope 2002 coalition 66 (including RPM 42, CNID 10, MPR 3, and other 11), ADEMA 51, other 30

 Judicial branch: